python-cmake-buildsystem/python-cmake-buildsystem/README.rst

   WITH_C_LOCALE_COERCION       (only for python3.7 and above, default to ON)
     Enable C locale coercion to a UTF-8 based locale.

+  WITH_DECIMAL_CONTEXTVAR      (only for python3.8 and above, default to ON)
+    Build _decimal module using a coroutine-local rather than a thread-local context.

+  WITH_TRACE_REFS              (only for python3.8 and above, default to OFF)
+    Enable tracing references for debugging purpose

   WITH_SSL_DEFAULT_SUITES      (only for python3.7 and above, default to "python")
     Override default cipher suites string: